 A track is a very fundamental building block for NGS analysis in the CLC Genomics Workbench.
-The idea behind tracks is to provide a visualization, comparison and analysis framework for genome-scale studies such as whole-genome or exome resequencing projects.1
+The idea behind tracks is to provide a unified framework for the visualization, comparison and analysis of genome-scale studies such as whole-genome sequencing or exome resequencing projects and a variety of different -Seq data (i.e. ChIP-Seq, DNAse-Seq).

-In tracks, all information that can be tied to a genomic coordinate.
-There are many different kinds of tracks: a reference genome sequence, a set of genes, a coverage graph, a read mapping or variants from variant calling.
-This chapter explains how to visualize tracks, how to retrieve reference data sources and finally how to perform generic comparisons between tracks.
+In tracks, all information is tied to genomic positions - so a reference genome provides a central coordinate-system such that different datasets can be seen and analysed together.
+Different kinds of tracks exist: a reference genome sequence (), a set of genes (), a coverage graph (), a read mapping () or variants from variant calling ().
+This chapter explains how to visualize tracks, how to retrieve reference data and finally how to perform generic comparisons between tracks.
 For comparison tools specific to resequencing and variants, please see chapter 26.

-1The track concept was first introduced with the Genomics Gateway plug-in in 2011 and made an integrated part of the CLC Genomics Workbench 5.5 release.
+&lt;sup>1The track concept was first introduced with the Genomics Gateway plug-in in 2011 and made an integral part of the CLC Genomics Workbench 5.5 release.

-24.1 Track lists
+24.1 Track Lists

-Tracks are saved as files in the Navigation Area and they have icons to represent their type, e.g. an annotation track ().
-In order to visualize several tracks together, you create a Track List ():
+For details on how to find and import different tracks see Section section 6.3.
+Tracks are saved as files in the Navigation Area with specific icons representing each track type, e.g. an annotation track (\$\displaysets\$).

+To visualize several tracks together, they can be combined into a Track List (!.).
+Track lists can be created in different ways.
+One way is via the menu bar:

-File | New | Track List ()
+File | New | Track List (1/14)